G-K-Bhardwaj/Recomendations_with_IBM/README.md

 # Recomendations_with_IBM

+Description:

-project you will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles you think they will like.
+Project you will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles you think they will like.